Chris Thorburn: Playing career

 In the 2018–19 season, Thorburn made one appearance with the Blues before he was placed on waivers and re-assigned to AHL affiliate, the San Antonio Rampage, for the majority of the campaign.
 Thorburn was later recalled by the Blues, and despite not playing he was a part of the extended roster in the playoffs as the Blues claimed their first Stanley Cup in franchise history.

-Thorburn announced his retirement on June 22, 2020 via a written statement released by the NHLPA.
+Thorburn announced his retirement on June 22, 2020, via a written statement released by the NHLPA.
 In an NHL career that spanned from 2006 to 2019, Thorburn scored 134 points in 801 career NHL games.

 Personal life

 Thorburn is married to Sara Thorburn and they have two children together.
-After their oldest child was diagnosed with autism, the couple began organizing fundraisers to raise money towards special education programs at schools.
-In 2018, they raised $20,000 towards their sons local special needs teacher at Flynn Park Elementary School.
+After their oldest child was diagnosed with autism, the couple began organizing fundraisers to raise money for special education programs at schools.
+In 2018, they raised $20,000 towards their son's local special needs teacher at Flynn Park Elementary School.